 KTM 640 Adventure

 The KTM 640 Adventure is built with the Dakar Rally heritage.
-KTM has practically dominated the Dakar following on from BMW success in the 80’s.
+KTM has practically dominated the Dakar following on from BMW’s success in the 1980s.

 Check out my post Famous Dirt Bike Events for more on the Baja 1000.

-Do you have a bike that should be on this list?
+Do you know of a bike that should be on this list?
+Please feel free to leave a comment with your thoughts below.